Parameter Analysis and Optimization of Layer Fidelity for Quantum Processor Benchmarking at Scale: Using EPLG to track device stability over time

+increase confined to the $N$-qubit chain signals a localized fault.
+In such cases, the per-edge process fidelities directly identify the gates responsible.

-In the first case, we run layer fidelity once per day over a 100-day period, recording EPLG values for the best $N=100$ and $M=50$ qubit-long chains on a device.
-The long $N$-qubit chain is determined using the optimal chain-finding method described in Section 1, while the short $M$-qubit chain is the subset within the $N$-qubit chain that has the lowest EPLG value for length $M$.
-That is, it's the subchain with the highest product of process fidelities across 50 connected qubits from all measured fidelities on the 100 qubit-long chain.
+We use the optimal chain-finding method described in Section ~\ref{sec:protocol} to find the long $N$-qubit chain mentioned above.
+As for the shorter $M$-qubit chain, we can pick this chain as a subchain within the $N$-qubit chain that has the lowest EPLG value for length $M$.
+That is, the subchain with the highest product of process fidelities across 50 connected qubits from all measured fidelities on the 100 qubit-long chain.
 To detect sudden performance degradation, we define a high outlier threshold as $T=Q_3+ 1.5 \times IQR$ over a rolling 15-day window, where $Q_3$ is the third quartile, $Q_1$ is the first quartile, and $IQR = Q_3 {-} Q_1 $.

-This approach captures two types of performance degradation.
-The $M$-qubit chain reflects device-wide performance declines, while the $N$-qubit chain detects localized degradation in specific gate pairs.
-Since longer chains inherently include more gate pairs, it is harder to avoid low-performing gates as $N$ approaches the device size.
-Thus, an EPLG increase in the $N$-qubit chain likely indicates an issue with a specific gate pair.
-In contrast, an EPLG increase in the $M$-qubit chain suggests a broader degradation affecting most gate errors.

-We analyze stability on two Heron devices: $ibm\_torino$ (R1, 133 qubits) and $ibm\_fez$ (R2, 156 qubits).
+We analyze stability on two devices: Heron R1 ($ibm\_torino$, 133 qubits) and Heron R2 ($ibm\_fez$, 156 qubits).
 Heron R2 differs from R1 in two main respects: it increases the qubit count from 133 to 156, yielding more candidate N- and M-qubit chains, and it incorporates a two-level system (TLS) mitigation mechanism not present in R1 \cite{heronr2}.